verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Stop worrying about the love you didn't get - The white Lotus
 - [ ] I wanted to be on the right side of history
 - [ ] Wanted to tap into my inner hero
+- [ ] Thank you for sharing your perspective.
+When you are open to hearing mine, I can share it.